Nikhithayerrathota/Process-Discovery-Using-Declarative-Constraints/README.md

 a consistency check is performed in the MP-Declare tool.

 The rule set R_trial is exported as a `.decl` file and validated under the configured parameters.
-Consistency is operationally verified through trace generation using MP-Declare and the Alloy Log Generator.

 If valid traces are successfully generated, the rule set is considered consistent.